LihleDon/LihleDon/README.md

 ## What I build

-I design and build **data pipelines that actually work in production**.
+I design and build **data pipelines that work in production**.
 From raw ingestion to clean, queryable, AI-ready data.
 My focus is on building infrastructure that data teams can rely on: automated, monitored, well-documented, and cost-aware.

 I work across the full data engineering stack: